 - Step 5 In a soup pot, melt the butter.
 Add the diced onions and garlic.
-Simmer on low until the onions are soft and garlic is combined.
-About 5 minutes.
+Simmer on low until the onions are soft and the garlic is combined.
+About 3 minutes.

-- Step 6 Turn to low and add 1/4 cup of gluten-free flour to the mixture using a whisk.
-All the lumps will not disappear, but you should have a thick rue.
-You’re going to use a standing blender or your immersion blender to make this very creamy.
+- Step 6 Turn to low and add 1/4 cup of gluten-free flour ( if using) to the mixture using a whisk.
+You should have a thick rue.
+You will need an immersion blender to make this very creamy.
 Hang on!

-- Step 8 Slowly add 2 cups of almond milk and whisk with your immersion blender or pour the mixture into your standing blender and puree until smooth.
+- Step 8 Slowly add half or the almond milk and whisk with your immersion blender or pour the mixture into your standing blender and puree until smooth.

-- Step 9 Pour the mixture back into the soup pot and add the remaining 2 cups of almond milk.
+- Step 9 Pour the mixture back into the soup pot and add the remaining almond milk and broth.
 The soup will thicken a bit as it cooks.
 However, we like our soup thick, so if you do too, remove a quarter cup of the broth mixture.
 Add the other 1/4 cup of gluten-free four to this quarter cup of soup broth and mix thoroughly with a fork to smash all the lumps.
 Set this aside.

 - Step 10 Add the potatoes, celery, carrots, and diced parsley to the soup pot.
-Bring to a boil, lower the heat to simmer—Cook for 30 minutes, or until the potatoes are tender.
+Bring to a boil, and lower the heat to simmer—Cook for 30 minutes or until the potatoes are tender.
 Stir often to keep from scorching.

 - Step 11 When the potatoes are done, check the consistency for thickness.
 If you like it thicker, slowly drizzle in the reserved gluten-free flour and broth mixture while stirring until it’s just right for you.
 You may not need it all.